 1 to 2 tbsp (30 mL) unsalted butter, quartered (optional)

 In small pan, heat cream and corn syrup on medium until steamy, with tiny bubbles appearing at edges.
 Remove from heat.
 Add chocolate, vanilla and salt.
 Let sit 30 seconds.
 Stir until chocolate is molten and mixture is smooth and shiny.
 Stir in some or all of butter (if desired).

 Before using, let sit 15 minutes, or until still pourable but not overly drippy, and barely lukewarm.
 (Ideal temperature range is 90F to 100F/32C to 37C.)

 Makes 1 cup (250 mL).

-- This recipe makes enough to drizzle over a small cake.
-You can, of course, double or halve it.
+- This recipe makes enough to cover a small cake.
+For a drip cake, halve it.